May Hollinworth: The Metropolitan Players and the Metropolitan Theatre, 1944–1950

 Hollinworth had some opportunities to present to larger audiences.
-In 1944, she directed J.C.
-Williamson's production of A Midsummer Night's Dream at the Theatre Royal, which was seen by more than 12,000 Sydney children.
+In 1944, she directed J. C. Williamson's production of A Midsummer Night's Dream at the Theatre Royal, which was seen by more than 12,000 Sydney children.
 In 1947, she staged Shakespeare's As You Like It at an open air theatre in a city park in Sydney, to an audience of more than one thousand.
 The following year, an article about children's theatre in Australia reported that Hollinworth planned to present an annual series of open-air performances in school grounds across Sydney city.
 George Johnston reported that she planned "to establish a full-time touring repertory company to give performances of the best drama to the school children in New South Wales .. envisag[ing] 84 performances a year to more than 100,000 school children".

 While Hollinworth did not fully realise this plan, in 1949, the company toured seventeen towns in northern New South Wales and southern Queensland, performing Twelfth Night at matinees for school students, and The Rivals and Priestley's Laburnum Grove in the evening.
 Hollinworth hoped that, "In this way, .. theatre will be built in Australia.
 Not only will interest be stimulated, but a living will be given to our young artists."

-In 1949 also, the Metropolitan Theatre moved to new premises in the hall of Christ Church St. Laurence, Pitt St, with a capacity of two hundred seats.
+In 1949 also, the Metropolitan Theatre moved to new premises in the hall of Christ Church St Laurence, Pitt Street, with a capacity of two hundred seats.
 This enabled the company to increase its subscription from 1000 to 4000.
 The first production there was considered by critics as disappointing, due in part to difficulties adapting from a tiny auditorium to a larger one.
 The next production, the premiere of Douglas Stewart's play Shipwreck, was however considered impressive.